aya/myos/README.md

 ## Status

-Use it at your own risks.
+Beta software, use it at your own risks.